 Using Split Table Wizard, you can bring a large worksheet to multiple sheets based on the values in the selected key columns.

 - Open the Excel workbook with the table you need to split.
 Then open Split Table Wizard by clicking on its icon.

-When working with the add-in, on the left you can see the step you are on.
+Tip.
+Before you start Split Table Wizard, select a cell in your table and the whole table will be selected automatically.Note.
 If you have standard Excel auto filter option enabled, the add-in will match only the visible filtered rows.
 If you need to work with the entire table, turn the filter off before you run the add-in.
 If you want to work with some part of the table only, apply auto filter to it and then only the visible rows of your table will be processed and combined.

 Key columns are the columns that contain values by which you want to group the split tables.
 You can select one or more key columns.

 - Tick the checkboxes next to the columns with the key values.

 Tip.
 If you have a lot of columns in your table, take advantage of the Select All checkbox to instantly tick or untick all the boxes in the list of columns.